 Southern Exposure is a program of Mid Atlantic Arts Foundation made possible through the generous support of the National Endowment for the Arts.

-Questions about the Southern Exposure program should be directed to Robyn Busch, Program Associate, International, at email@example.com or 410.539.6656 x113.
+Questions about the Southern Exposure program should be directed to Robyn Busch, Program Officer, International, at firstname.lastname@example.org or 410.539.6656 x113.

 *The list of artists submitted for consideration for inclusion on the 2017-2018 tour roster were suggested by the following performing arts professionals.
 Presenters nationwide, Mid Atlantic Arts Foundation and National Endowment for the Arts staff help select the final roster.
 For more information on the curatorial process, please see the program guidelines.